 Life is a precious gift.
 Let us pause a moment and consider the value of the blessing of life.

-Moses, who lived to be 120 years old, yet was still vigorous (Deuteronomy 34:7), lamented that man’s days “are soon gone and we fly away” (Psalm 90:10).
+Moses, who lived to be 120 yet was still vigorous (Deut.
+34:7), lamented that man’s days “are soon gone and we fly away” (Psa.
+90:10).
 Who among us who has reached the maturity of his life does not reflect upon the times of his youth as if they were but moments ago?
 Playing around the back steps, walking down a dusty road to the fishing hole, the smell of mother’s baking bread—where has the time gone?

 A One-Time Experience

-While in biblical times there were very special episodes of resurrections (to confirm divine revelation [Matthew 10:8; cf. Mark 16:17"“20), clearly they were not the norm.
-The rule was (and now always is) that “it is appointed unto men once to die, and after this comes judgment” (Hebrews 9:27).
-Death is the universal experience that is the consequence of human rebellion (Romans 5:12).
+While in biblical times there were very special episodes of resurrections (to confirm divine revelation — Mt.
+10:8; cf. Mk.
+16:17-20), clearly they were not the norm.
+The rule was (and now always is) that, “it is appointed unto men once to die, and after this comes judgment” (Heb.
+9:27).
+Death is the universal experience that is the consequence of human rebellion (Rom.
+5:12).

 The Bible emphatically stresses the idea that life on earth is a time of preparation for one’s eternal destiny.
-When the wicked Northern Kingdom of Israel persistently ignored the divine chastisements designed to soften their hearts, the prophet Amos warned of a terrible judgment to come (Assyrian captivity).
-His language was: “Prepare to meet your God, O Israel” (4:12).
-Only by genuine repentance and conformity to the will of Jehovah could they avoid this disastrous encounter (cf. 5:4, 6, 14"“15).
+When the wicked northern kingdom of Israel persistently ignored the divine chastisements designed to soften their hearts, the prophet Amos warned of a terrible judgment to come (Assyrian captivity).
+His language was: “Prepare to meet your God, O Israel” (Isa.
+4:12).
+Only by genuine repentance and conformity to the will of Jehovah could they avoid this disastrous encounter (cf. Isa.
+5:4, 6, 14-15).